pche223/stats220/README.md

 - :book: Bachelor of Science *(Data Science)*
 ## Missions
 ### Project 1
-Make a meme and a animated gif by R.
+1. Make a meme and a animated gif by R.
+2. Show it with a markdown file.
+3. Writing the project report.